Sacred Beginnings, Lasting Legacies

 Preliminary discussions were started regarding building a

 new church.
 In a 2007 document, it was noted that parish records showed 29 registered families.
 As most of the members were retired or semi-retired, “families” generally consisted of a couple.
 At that time, it appears that at least two different building plans were proposed.
-One plan was to build a 2,400-square-foot addition to the existing
+One plan was to build a 2,400-square-foot addition to the existing building.
+The new addition was to hold the sanctuary of the church, and the existing building would become a parish community

 center.